Close Search

 Arizona Hunting Youth Information

-Arizona will allow a parent or guardian to whom a big game hunt tag is issued to transfer the tag to a minor child who is 10-17 years old on the date of the transfer.
-The minor child must have a valid youth combination hunting and fishing license on the date of the transfer, and if they are younger than 14 years old, they must have completed a Department-approved hunter education course by the beginning of the hunt.
+Arizona has created a youth hunt program.
+The hunting/fishing license cost for youth hunters under 18 years of age is $5.
+Only youth between the ages of 10 and 17 may apply for Arizona’s juniors-only hunts.
+The juniors-only elk tags will be for antlerless elk only and cost $50.
+All bull elk hunts will be at the regular non-resident fee.
+There are no juniors-only antelope permits for 2026.
+Arizona will allow a parent, grandparent, or guardian to whom a big game hunt tag is issued to transfer the tag to a minor child who is 10-17 years old on the date of the transfer.
+The minor child must have a valid youth combination hunting and fishing license on the date of the transfer, and, if they are younger than 14 years old, they must have completed a Department-approved hunter education course by the beginning of the hunt.

 Arizona Hunting Weapon Restrictions

 Arizona places very few restrictions on muzzleloaders.
 Scopes of any magnification are legal as well as muzzleloading rifles with any type of ignition firing any type of projectile.
 Crossbows are not legal during the archery seasons in Arizona without a special permit.
-Bows must have a standard pull of 30 pounds or more using arrows with broadheads no less than 7/8" in width with metal cutting edges.
+Bows must have a standard pull of 30 pounds or more using arrows with broadheads no less than 7/8 inches in width with metal cutting edges.

 Other Tag Opportunities